 The revenue recognized by our Travel Solutions business is affected by the mix between domestic and international travel reservation bookings and the related varying rates paid by airline suppliers.
-As a result of the COVID-19 pandemic, our mix of transactions has shifted such that domestic bookings exceed international bookings, negatively impacting our revenue.
+As a result of the COVID-19 pandemic, our mix of transactions has shifted such that domestic bookings are a higher portion of our total bookings when compared to 2019 levels, negatively impacting our revenue.
 The increase in domestic bookings is also partly due to an increase in leisure bookings over business travel.
 As business travelers have moved to a remote working environment with travel restrictions, leisure travel has increased impacting the domestic and international mix further.
+However, progressively through the year 2022, our proportional mix of international bookings increased relative to domestic bookings when compared to 2021, as international travel has increased, with a positive impact on our revenue compared to the prior year.
+The continuation of this positive trend is dependent upon further increases in international travel, particularly in the APAC region which remains the highest impacted region from the COVID-19 pandemic.

 Due to our geographic concentration, our results of operations are particularly sensitive to factors affecting North America, which has been accentuated by the impacts of COVID-19.
 For example, booking fees per transaction in North America have traditionally been lower than those in Europe.
 As we continue to invest in our technology and expand the travel content and functionality available in our GDS, we anticipate that we will continue to grow global market share.
-Booking share in the near term, however, could be impacted by the regional mix of travel bookings during recovery from COVID-19.
-We invest for sustainable share growth, and in certain parts of Asia-Pacific and Latin America, our share may be impacted by travel agency commercial arrangements we have declined to pursue due to credit risk and unfavorable economics.
-The geographic mix of our Direct Billable Bookings is summarized below:
+Booking share in the near term, however, could continue to be impacted by the regional mix of travel bookings during recovery from COVID-19.
+We invest for sustainable share growth, and in certain parts of APAC and Latin America, our share may be impacted by travel agency commercial arrangements we have declined to pursue due to credit risk and unfavorable economics.
+The geographic mix of our Direct Billable Bookings is summarized below.
+The proportional decline in North America in 2022 is primarily attributed to a certain OTA shifting a significant portion of its North America volumes to a competitor.
+We began to see the impacts of this shift in the third quarter of 2021.

-Year Ended December 31,

-2021 2020 2019
+2022 2021 2020 2019

-Direct Billable Bookings (1):
+Direct Billable Bookings (1)

-North America 68 % 64 % 55 %
+North America 56 % 68 % 64 % 55 %

-APAC 10 % 10 % 20 %

-EMEA 16 % 17 % 16 %
+EMEA 18 % 16 % 17 % 16 %

+APAC 15 % 10 % 10 % 20 %

-Latin America 6 % 9 % 9 %
+Latin America 11 % 6 % 9 % 9 %

-Total 100 % 100 % 100 %
+Total 100 % 100 % 100 % 100 %

-^{(1) &}quot;Direct Billable Bookings" is the primary metric utilized by Travel Solutions to measure operating performance and includes bookings made through our GDS and through our joint venture partners in cases where we are paid directly by the travel supplier.
+(1) "Direct Billable Bookings" is the primary metric utilized by Travel Solutions to measure operating performance and includes bookings made through our GDS and through our joint venture partners in cases where we are paid directly by the travel supplier.